heitorrosa/Cauto/README.md

 # Cauto

-An advanced Minecraft autoclicker written in C to test the language's capabilities for automation tasks.
-Features multiple clicking modes with sophisticated humanization techniques to simulate natural clicking behavior.
+An advanced Minecraft autoclicker written in C to test the language's capabilities for advanced and precise tasks like that.

 **Note:** The web-based application is still in development.
 Currently, only the CLI version is fully functional.